icarusfactor/opensim-install/README.md

   Now make sure the tab "grids list" is highlighted.

-  In the Login URI enter the IP address with port http://69.167.171.208:9000
+  In the Login URI enter the IP address with port http://69.167.171.208:9000 This may need to be done with the domain name instead.
+Will do tests later for best method to auto fill the new grids information.

   Then click "get paramaters".
 It may try to change the port to 8002 , change it back to 9000 or it wont work.